inconsistent-dg/AC-Modding/help.md

 description: Troubleshooting page for Switch modding.
 ---

-<sub># Note: this page probably doesnt have everything that it deserves, but for now i'd call it pretty Pog!</sub>
+<sub># Note: this page probably doesn't have everything that it deserves, but for now i'd call it pretty Pog!</sub>

+<big><big>
-# **Be aware that, no matter what, EVERY time you modify the console, there's a chance of an UNRECOVERABLE BRICK.** These are very, *very* rare, but still a possibility, so always make sure that you follow any directions EXACTLY.
+**Be aware that, no matter what, EVERY time you modify the console, there's a chance of an UNRECOVERABLE BRICK.** These are very, *very* rare, but still a possibility, so always make sure that you follow any directions EXACTLY.
+</big></big>

 This help page tries to go through each and every question one might ask about anything shown in the guides.

-# Table of contents
+**Table of contents**

 - [Homebrew](#homebrew)
   - [What's homebrew?](#whats-homebrew)